 - 1.5 Responsibilities of the Advisory Committee.
-The Advisory Committee shall inquire from competent sources as to the candidates' academic, administrative, and business ability. - 1.6 Interviews.
-The Advisory Committee may interview candidates as a part of its selection process keeping in mind that the confidentiality of the process is important to its ultimate success. - 1.7 Recommendation.
-The Advisory Committee shall submit to the Board, through its Chairman, a recommended list of no more than 10 candidates with no preference indicated.
-Candidates submitted shall have received a majority vote of the Committee. - 1.8 Finalists.
-The Board determines which of the candidates will be further interviewed prior to naming a finalist or finalists.
-If none of the names submitted by the Advisory Committee is satisfactory to the Board of Regents, then the Board in its discretion may either name a new committee or proceed to select a president under such other procedures as in its discretion it may deem proper and appropriate. - 1.9 Alternate Process.
-When the Board of Regents has candidate(s) from recent searches at other institutions. from within the U. T. System, and/or of national prominence from outside the U. T. System to advance for consideration, the Chairman of the Board of Regents shall appoint a Special Committee to provide the Board with advice and evaluation consistent with that usually provided by an Advisory Committee.
+Following an introduction and charge by the Chancellor, the Advisory Committee shall inquire from competent sources as to the candidates' academic, administrative, and business abilities. - 1.6 Interviews.
+The Advisory Committee may interview candidates as a part of its selection process.
+Interviews should be conducted on the basis that the confidentiality of the process is critical to its ultimate success. - 1.7 Recommendation.
+The Advisory Committee shall submit to the Board, through its Chairman, a list of no more than 10 recommended candidates with no preference indicated.
+Candidates recommended shall have received a majority vote of the Committee.
+The Committee shall strive to include candidates with diverse professional backgrounds and experiences. - 1.8 Finalists.
+The Board determines which candidates will be further interviewed prior to naming a finalist or finalists.
+If none of the names submitted by the Advisory Committee is satisfactory to the Board of Regents, the Board in its discretion may either name a new committee or proceed to select a president under such other procedures as in its discretion it may deem proper and appropriate. - 1.9 Alternate Process.
+When the Board of Regents has candidate(s) from recent searches at other institutions, from within the U. T. System, and/or of national prominence from outside the U. T. System to advance for consideration, the Chairman of the Board of Regents shall appoint a Special Committee to provide the Board with advice and evaluation consistent with that usually provided by an Advisory Committee.
 The Special Committee shall be composed as specified above for the Advisory Committee but will not include members of the Board of Regents.
-The advice of the Special Committee shall be provided to the Board through the Executive Vice Chancellor for Health Affairs, the Executive Vice Chancellor for Academic Affairs, or the Chancellor.
 The Special Committee shall not extend its consideration beyond those candidates referred to it by the Board of Regents without specific concurrence from the Board.

 - Sec.
 2 Reporting.
 The president reports to and is responsible to the Executive Vice Chancellor having responsibility for the institution.
 The president has access to the Chancellor and is expected to consult with the appropriate Executive Vice Chancellor and the Chancellor on significant issues as needed. - Sec.
 3 Term and Removal from Office.
 The president serves without fixed term, subject to the pleasure of the appropriate Executive Vice Chancellor and approval by the Chancellor and the Board of Regents.
 When circumstances warrant or require such action, the Chancellor may take interim action involving a president, including but not limited to suspension or leave of absence, pending approval by the Board. - Sec.
 4 Duties and Responsibilities.
 Within the policies and regulations of the Board of Regents and under the supervision and direction of the appropriate Executive Vice Chancellor, the president has general authority and responsibility for the administration of that institution.
-Specifically, the president is expected, with the appropriate participation of the staff, to: - 4.1 Develop and administer plans and policies for the program, organization, and operation of the institution. - 4.2 Interpret the System policy to the staff, and interpret the institution's programs and needs to the System Administration and to the public. - 4.3 Develop and administer policies relating to students, and where applicable, to the proper management of services to patients. - 4.4 Recommend appropriate operating budgets and supervise expenditures under approved budgets. - 4.5 Nominate all members of the faculty and staff, maintain efficient personnel programs, and recommend staff members for promotion, retention, or dismissal for cause. - 4.6 Ensure efficient management of business affairs and physical property; recommend additions and alterations to the physical plant.
+Specifically, the president is expected, with the appropriate participation of the staff, to: - 4.1 Develop and administer plans and policies for the program, organization, and operation of the institution. - 4.2 Interpret the System policy to the staff, and interpret the institution's programs and needs to the System Administration and to the public. - 4.3 Develop and administer policies relating to students, and where applicable, to the proper management of services to patients. - 4.4 Recommend appropriate operating budgets and supervise expenditures under approved budgets. - 4.5 Appoint all members of the faculty and staff, except as provided in Rule 31007, concerning the award of tenure, and maintain efficient personnel programs. - 4.6 Ensure efficient management of business affairs and physical property; and recommend additions and alterations to the physical plant.